- CARE Advantage

 The missing tooth can lead to a chain reaction.
 Adjacent teeth can collapse into the gap, while teeth in the opposing jaw can grow into the gap.
 Missing teeth can affect nutrition and well-being, as the types of food that can be consumed are often limited, hence resulting in deficiencies in vitamins and nutrients.
 For example, denture wearers often find it difficult to eat nuts, seeds and crunchy raw vegetables.
 Missing teeth also causes the bone to gradually break down as the bone resorbs and gives patients a sunken face or “the witches look”.

-Unlike conventional dentures, implants are permanent anchors and eliminate problems of poor fit, gum irritation, pressure points and food trapping under dentures and do not have an odour associated with them.
+Unlike conventional dentures, dental implants are permanent anchors and eliminate problems of poor fit, gum irritation, pressure points and food trapping under dentures and do not have an odour associated with them.

 Dental implants are titanium ‘roots' which, when placed in the upper or lower jaw, bond with the bone, thus acting as anchors for the replacement teeth (implant crowns and bridges).